rebeccasophiasalcedo/OC17wc_deepauto_06152026/README.md

 OC17_refinedMAG_OMtransporters_06152026_public.rmd
   Code similar to that in OC17_refinedMAG_cat_potential_fig4_06152026_public.rmd and used to assess the presence of ABC transporters and DIC pathway completion across genomes included in study. used to produce figures S4.
+Uses DRAM_completeauto_OM_pathway.csv

 OC17_refinedMAG_sulfiteoxidation2genes_06152026_public.Rmd
   Code similar to that in OC17_refinedMAG_cat_potential_fig4_06152026_public.rmd and used to assess the presence of sulfite oxidation genes